sensedeep/dynamodb-onetable/README.md

 #### async find(modelName, properties, params = {})

 Find an item in the database of the given model `modelName` as defined in the table schema.
-Wraps the `Model.create` API.
-See [Model.create](#model-create) for details.
+Wraps the `Model.find` API.
+See [Model.find](#model-find) for details.

 #### async get(modelName, properties, params = {})

 Get an item in the database of the given model `modelName` as defined in the table schema.
-Wraps the `Model.create` API.
-See [Model.create](#model-create) for details.
+Wraps the `Model.get` API.
+See [Model.get](#model-get) for details.

 #### async remove(modelName, properties, params = {})

 Delete an item in the database of the given model `modelName` as defined in the table schema.
-Wraps the `Model.create` API.
-See [Model.create](#model-create) for details.
+Wraps the `Model.remove` API.
+See [Model.remove](#model-remove) for details.

 #### async update(modelName, properties, params = {})

 Create a new item in the database of the given model `modelName` as defined in the table schema.
-Wraps the `Model.create` API.
-See [Model.create](#model-create) for details.
+Wraps the `Model.update` API.
+See [Model.update](#model-update) for details.

 #### async batchGet(batch, params = {})